mgrossu/dataminator/README.md

-# Dokumentace k projektu

-Tato práce obsahuje 3 experimenty.
-Každý experiment se zaměřuje na jeden typ dolovací úlohy.
-První experiment se zaměřuje na asociační pravidla, druhý na klasifikaci a třetí na shlukovou analýzu.

-Experimenty byly realizované pomocí **Jupyter Notebooku** a musí běžet v prostředí jazyka Python ve verzí **3.8.0**.

-Potřebné balíčky k rozběhnutí experimentu: _notebook, scikit-learn, mlxtend, pycaret_, které se nainstaluji pomocí příkazu _pip3 install <jméno_balíčků>_.
-Další balíčky se nainstalují dodatečně jako závislost.

-# Obsah projektu

-**experimenty** - adresář obsahující jupyter notebooky se všemi zdrojovými kódy:
+# Data Mining in Python

+This repository contains 3 experiments.
+Each experiment focuses on one type of mining problem.
+The first experiment focuses on association rules, the second on classification and the third on cluster analysis.
+The aim is to compare how available Python libraries for data mining are coping with each type of data mining problem.
+The libraries that were used: **scikit-learn**, **mlxtend**, **PyCaret**.

+The experiments were implemented using **Jupyter Notebook** and must run in Python in version **3.8.0**.

+The packages needed to run the experiment are _notebook, scikit-learn, mlxtend, pycaret_, which are installed using the _pip3 install <package_name>_ command.
+The other packages will be installed additionally as dependencies.

+# Content of the repository

+**experiments** - a directory containing jupyter notebooks with all the source code:

-1. asociacni-pravidla-experiment.ipynb
+1. association-rules-experiment.ipynb
-2. klasifikace-experiment.ipynb
+2. classification-experiment.ipynb
-3. shlukova-analyza-experiment.ipynb
+3. cluster-analysis-experiment.ipynb

-**datasets** - adresář obsahující všechna zdrojová data pro experimenty
+**datasets** - directory containing all source data for experiments

-**technická-zpráva** - adresář obsahující zdrojové soubory potřebné na vytvoření technické zprávy

-**README.md** - dokumentace k projektu
+**README.md** - documentation

-**bp.pdf** - technická zpráva ve formátu PDF (byla přeložená v prostředí Overleaf)